bali-framework/cookiecutter-bali/{{cookiecutter.repo_name}}/README.md

 ```shell
 make env
 ```
-# Also, you can develop with docker interpreter
+# Also, you can develop with docker
 ```shell
 make docker
 ```